sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 ### Error Codes
 Code | Description
 ---- | -----------
+686 | User is from campaign and has not enrolled in the loyalty program.
+Points redemption is not applicable for the user.
+804 | Insufficient current points.
+805 | Insufficient lifetime points.
+806 | Insufficient lifetime purchases amount.
+807 | Redemptions points not divisible.
+809 | Customer is marked as fraud.
+818 | Current points are less than points requested for redemption.
+819 | Points to redeem exceeds the threshold limit (maximum points that can be redeemed in a transaction).
+821 | Points you are trying to redeem are less than the minimum points allowed.
+886 | Unable to process points.
+Please try again later.
+887 | Unable to process points.
+Please try again later.
+888 | Invalid configuration.
+Please report to capillary support.
 801 | Points you are trying to redeem are invalid
 802 | Mobile number/email id/external id you have entered is invalid
 803 | Unable to redeem.
 The points you are trying to redeem is more than the available points